jean-lourenco/cslox/README.md

-[ ] Test that the interpreter doesnt accept dot terminated numbers [ ] Book Challenge: Implement /**/ comments, with nesting support [ ] Interpret comments to allow parsing of documentation
+[ ] Test that the interpreter doesnt accept dot terminated numbers [ ] Book Challenge: Implement /**/ comments, with nesting support [ ] Interpret comments to allow parsing of documentation [ ] AST: implement 'visitor.Accept' method only on the Expr abstract class intead of on each subclass